Legislation

 and spot opportunities others haven’t seen yet.

-A key supplier with poor environmental practices?
+A key supplier with poor environmental sustainability practices?

 A regulatory change that might affect your operations?